Skip to main content

 • cluster_namecluster

-4. Request the user activity report
+4. Request the User Activity Report

-This request can be made manually (e.g., via curl for testing) or automatically by your integration in response to certain event types:
+Send a GET request to the Eyeglass API using the userinitiating and cluster values.
+You can make this request manually (using curl for testing) or automatically through your integration in response to certain event types:

 curl -k -X GET \